yk-liu/yk-liu.github.io/competition/SLAM.md

 - Participants should build a visual or visual-inertial SLAM system to join the competition.
 - Participants can choose a subset of sensor data for their algorithm, e.g. monocular or RGB-D, with IMU or without.
-- Participants should feed their SLAM algorithm with given data in real time, record the results with given tools (will be released later), and submit the results to an evaluation server (will be announced later).
+- Participants should feed their SLAM algorithm with given data in real time, record the results (tools provided), and submit the results to [the codalab server](https://competitions.codalab.org/competitions/21484).
 - Finalists will be invited to give a 10-min talk about their techniques at IROS 2019 on Nov 4.
 The presentation quality will be scored together with algorithm performance in the final ranking, and winners will be awarded at IROS 2019 Award Luncheon.
-- The SLAM system is encouraged to have re-localization capability to deal with kidnapped robot issue and to recover from tracking failures.
-- The SLAM system is encouraged to make use of semantic information for robust localization in changed scenes.
-- The SLAM system is encouraged to be power efficient (i.e. being able to run on an edge device instead of servers).
 - Manual or hardcoded adaption to the evaluation data is prohibited and might be considered as cheating, including
     - any kind of manual input at runtime
     - any kind of hardcoded states or features